SanviNora/SMS-Email-Classifier/README.md

 # SMS-Email Classifier

+## Overview
+This project aims to classify text messages as either SMS or email.
+It utilizes machine learning techniques for text classification, specifically focusing on Naive Bayes classifiers.
+The classifier is trained on preprocessed text data, including text normalization, tokenization, and feature extraction.

 ## Installation

 Before running the app, you need to install the required packages.
 You can do this by running the following command: